JakeRoyRandall/hold-please/README.md

 Use `--fade-in SECONDS` and `--fade-out SECONDS` for global linear volume ramps.
 Both durations must be finite, nonnegative, and no longer than the generated audio.
 Overlapping fades use the lower gain; stereo channels share the same ramp.
 Defaults preserve the original PCM bytes and frame count.

 Use `--transpose SEMITONES` with an integer from -24 to 24 to shift both voices together; rests stay silent.
 Melody and harmony pitches at or above the Nyquist limit are rejected before audio allocation.
 The default zero shift preserves PCM output.

+Use `--sequence-file score.txt` to read whitespace-separated tokens from a strict UTF-8 file of at most64KiB.
+It cannot be combined with a positional sequence.
+Invalid, oversized, or missing inputs are rejected before output creation.